 Even a seemingly complex process like how to draw hands can be simplified, with the right drawing techniques and tricks.
-Using shapes and working with negative and positive space will create a foundation for your drawing, to help you draw better hands.
+Using shapes and working with negative space will create a foundation for your drawing, to help you draw better hands.

 The exercise outlined in the following steps is one that you can try at home, drawing from your own hand (using a mirror) or a friend's.
 It could just as easily be applied to a chair, a plant or anything that presents trapped shapes and negative spaces.
 It will help you to exercise one of the most helpful skills you can develop when making observational drawings – objectivity.

 Your preconceptions of what you think a hand, chair or plant look like can stop you looking clearly at the subject in front of you.
 By simplifying what you see into abstract shapes, you can learn to make clearer, more objective observations, resulting in better observed drawings.

 In this drawing I used Derwent Graphic HB pencils for the pale underdrawing, overlaid with a sharp 3B pencil.
 You'll also need a pencil sharpener and an eraser.

 When you are simplifying a three-dimensional subject into a two-dimensional drawing, you are essentially mapping its shape on the surface of the page.

 Sometimes you might find it helpful to stop focusing on the ‘positive’ shape of your subject and instead look at the shapes surrounding it – the negative spaces.
 Sometimes these shapes will have boundaries on all sides – this is what I mean by trapped shapes – and sometimes you’ll need to create boundaries for them.

 Pose your hand, or ask your model to hold a position, and start your drawing off with a loose, light, intuitive sketch in HB pencil.